 Woody – Aromas often imparted by oak like vanilla and coffee

-When you stay at Applewood you get a Free Wine Tasting Pass for Two.
-Pick up your Sonoma Wine Tasting Passt at check-in and enjoy complimentary tastings and discounts offered to our patrons at these participating wineries - full list below.
+When you stay at Applewood you get a Complimentary Wine Tasting Passport for Two.
+Pick up your Sonoma Wine Tasting Pass at check-in and enjoy complimentary tastings and discounts offered to our patrons at these participating wineries - full list below.